 What over-powering force is in place which steers the 95% to do this?
-The answer is human nature and the counter-intuitive manner in which the stock market operates.
+The answer is human nature and the counter-intuitive manner in which the forex market operates.

-The 5% of traders who consistently make money in the stock market do so by buying when the masses are selling, and selling when the masses are buying.
+The 5% of traders who consistently make money in the forex market do so by buying when the masses are selling, and selling when the masses are buying.

 They do this by following a dozen or so strategies, some simple, some more complicated.
 It is not in the scope of this article to go into each and every strategy, but here's one anyone can use.